sublimelsp/LSP/docs/src/troubleshooting.md

 ## Updating the PATH used by LSP servers

 Sublime Text might see a different `PATH` from what your shell environment uses and might not be able to find the server binary due to that.
-You can see what ST thinks your `PATH` is by opening the ST console by clicking on *View > Show Console*, and running `import os; os.environ["PATH"]` in that console.
+You can see what ST thinks your `PATH` is by opening the ST console by clicking on *View > Show Console*, and running `#!py import os; os.environ["PATH"]` in that console.

 The solution is to make ST use the same `PATH` that is read by your shell (or OS in general in the case of Windows).